Why Your Training Scores Are Lying to You (And How to Measure What Actually Changes)

 This is the training ROI problem playing out across India every quarter, and most L&D teams are not equipped to answer it.

 Not because the training had been badly designed or poorly delivered.
-But because she had never been asked to measure anything beyond whether people enjoyed the program.
+But because she had never been asked to measure anything beyond whether people enjoyed the programme.

 This is the training ROI problem in India.
 And it is far more common than most L&D professionals are willing to admit.